shkusiak/lax_bracket-cli-app/NOTES.md

     What is a bracket?
      A bracket has a name
+     A bracket has games
-     A bracket has a list of teams
+     A bracket has a list of teams -- through games?
      A bracket has a winner -- overall winner(?)
      A bracket has rounds